jackctj117/wolfHSM/README.md

 enhanced security features without being tied to any vendor-specific library calls.

-Although initially targetted to automotive-style HSM-enabled microcontrollers, wolfHSM provides an extensible solution to support future capabilities of platforms while still supporting standardized interfaces and protocols such as PKCS11 and AUTOSAR SHE.
+Although initially targeted to automotive-style HSM-enabled microcontrollers, wolfHSM provides an extensible solution to support future capabilities of platforms while still supporting standardized interfaces and protocols such as PKCS11 and AUTOSAR SHE.